Whether you live in QLD, SA, WA, NSW, Victoria or anywhere else in Australia, this article will outline how to become a teacher aide.

 The more schools that you visit the better – if you set your hopes on 1 or 2 schools, it could take years for a position to open up and you may not even learn about it (many schools hire who they know from their pool of casual staff).

-Hint: Ensure that you enrol with a reputable provider – schools employ dozens of teacher aides; they know which training providers produce graduates with adequate pedagogical knowledge and which do not.
+Hint: Ensure that you enrol with a reputable provider – schools employ dozens of teacher aides, and they know which training providers produce good quality graduates and which do not.

-You may also find job adverts particularly for independent non-government schools on websites such as SEEK by searching for key words such as teacher aide jobs.
+You may also find positions for independent non-government schools on websites such as SEEK by searching for key words such as teacher aide jobs.

 In the meantime, there are several things that you can do to maximise your chances of finding work as a teacher aide: